coco-robotics/planning_by_SMT/README.md

 - Run example.py to see the basic usage of pddlpy

 ### What do you need to implement
-- A python class which can convert the PDDL problem to a [SAT](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) problem (one file)
+- A python class which can convert the PDDL problem (description files provided in pddl_files) to a [SAT](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) problem (one file)
 - A python script to Call z3 to solve the SAT problem (one file)

 ### Commit and push your code